programmingElements/ecart/Readme.md

 # Developing the Rest Api App Using NodeJs, ExpressJs & MongoDB

 # Todo
-1. Register a user
+1. Register a user [+]
-2. Login a user
+2. Login a user [+]
-3. Who am I
+3. Who am I [+]
+4. Refresh the token
+5. Logout the user
-4. Add new product
+6. Add new product
-5. Update a product
+7. Update a product
-6. Get all products
+8. Get all products
-7. Get single product
+9. Get single product
-8. Delete a product
+10. Delete a product